 Electric Hot water heaters

 The alternative to the gas hot water heater is the electric one.
 Here the risks are less severe, but no less annoying when the system won’t heat up the water as required.
 Some homeowners will find that there is no hot water at all, while others will find that it either doesn’t stay hot for long or the temperature is too low.
 Either way, this indicates a problem with the heating element.
 The reliable team at JR Burns will be able to replace this for you with no problem at all.

 We often forget about the potential for sediment and waste products within a hot water system, but they can build up with a water heater.
 They come in with the water via contaminants and other particles, or through corrosion of the pipes.
 A small amount of rust, sediment or other elements may seem tiny, but they combine to form heavy layers at the bottom of the heater.
 This is another job that calls for the professionals at JR Burns.
 Our team can determine the root of the issue and the best approach.
 A simple sediment build up can be treated with a correction to the temperature.
 However, a rust issue is not so easily fixed as this highlights more permanent damage.
 In this instance, JR Burns will have to replace it altogether.

 Hot water heater thermostat problems

 The latter issue here may seem like a bit of a waste of time and energy for the plumber.
 However, we insist that homeowners call us out for any suspected fault whenever a hot water system isn’t working as intended.
-It is better to be safe that sorry with such an important part of the plumbing.
-Our reliable, professional team at JR Burns Plumbing are just a phone call away, on 0414 552 828, and ready to help with any water heater concerns.
+It is better to be safe than sorry with such an important part of the plumbing.
+Our reliable, professional team at JR Burns are just a phone call away, on 0414 552 828, and ready to help with any concerns.